How to use the library and the library services

 You can search for a topic or study program (full wording) and limit your search on the lower right hand side: “Form” -> “Hochschulschrift” to filter only master and bachelor theses.

 By selecting "Collections" on the main page of the search engine you can check out the theses sorted by study program.

 MA/BA theses are only available in print format and can be borrowed.

 Print-Journals in the library search engine

 Older print-Journals are held in the "Magazin" and can be ordered via the search engine.
-They can be borrowed for 4 weeks.

 To scan articles we have a book scanner and a normal scanner available.